-Social Beings, Future Belongings is a collection of sociological essays that address an increasingly relevant matter: what does belonging look like in the 21st century?
-The book critically explores the concept of belonging and how it can respond to contemporary problems in not only the traditional domains of citizenship and migration, but also in detention practices, queer and feminist politics, Australian literature and fashion, technology, housing, and rituals.
+Social Beings, Future Belongings is a collection of sociological essays that address an increasingly relevant matter: what does belonging look like in the twenty-first century?
+The book critically explores the concept of belonging and how it can respond to contemporary problems in not only the traditional domains of citizenship and migration, but also in detention practices, queer and feminist politics, Australian literature and fashion, technology, housing and rituals.

-Social Beings, Future Belongings shows how belonging is not a static and universal state, but a contingent, emergent, and ongoing future-oriented set of practices.
+Social Beings, Future Belongings shows how belonging is not a static and universal state, but a contingent, emergent and ongoing future-oriented set of practices.
 Balancing empirical and theoretical work, this book will appeal to researchers, students and practitioners alike.

 "This compelling collection reimagines belonging, the social and our futures together, adding layers of complexity while providing rare clarity.
 It succeeds in rethinking belonging in the context of the pressing challenges for living together that currently face us.
 Few sociological tasks are as important."

 - Dan Woodman, President of The Australian Sociological Association (TASA), University of Melbourne

 "In a markedly divisive historical moment, this collection of essays on belonging is a welcome intellectual project.
 Together and independently, the chapters clarify how belonging, a basic element of social life, takes surprisingly complex and multiple forms.
 From the minds of emergent scholars, this work is both engaging and theoretically sharp."